-We have presented a new coupled hydrology, soil erosion, and sediment yield prediction model (SPHY-MMF), and its application to the upper Segura catchment for different climate and land management scenarios.
-The model is an integration of the MMF soil erosion model into the SPHY hydrological model and simulates most relevant hydrological and soil erosion processes at a daily time step.
-The model considers soil detachment by raindrop and runoff, uses dynamic vegetation to simulate changes in the canopy cover, simulates saturation excess and infiltration excess surface runoff, simulates soil deposition in the cell of its origin, and routes the sediment through the river network, considering the transport capacity of the flow.
+We have presented a new coupled hydrology, soil erosion and sediment yield prediction model (SPHY-MMF), and its application to the Upper Segura catchment for different climate and land management scenarios.
+The model is an integration of the MMF soil erosion model in the SPHY hydrological model and simulates most relevant hydrological and soil erosion processes at a daily time-step.
+The model considers soil detachment by raindrop and runoff, uses dynamic vegetation to simulate changes in the canopy cover, simulates saturation excess and infiltration excess surface runoff, simulates soil deposition in the cell of its origin and routes the sediment through the river network, considering the transport capacity of the flow.
 The model was successfully applied in a large catchment in southeastern Spain.
 We have shown that the model is capable of performing scenario assessments of changes in climate and land management.
 Furthermore, our results show that the model simulates the soil erosion response to intra-annual variability in climate conditions and vegetation development.
-While multiple challenges to accurately simulating the impacts of environmental change on soil erosion and sediment yield remain, we consider the integrated SPHY-MMF model an important step toward facilitating catchment-scale scenario studies.
+While there remain multiple challenges to accurately simulating the impacts of environmental change on soil erosion and sediment yield, we consider the integrated SPHY-MMF model an important step forward to facilitate catchment scale scenario studies.

 Code availability.
-The model source code is available online: https://doi.org/10.5281/zenodo.1344534 (Eekhout et al., 2018).
+The model source code is available online: https://github.com/JorisEekhout/SPHY/tree/SPHY2.1-MMF.